suleosmann/travel-Destination-explorer/README.md

 cd travel-Destination-explorer
 Open index.html in your preferred web browser.
-### Usage
+# User Guide 📘

-Enter the name of a country in the search bar.
+1. **Start Your Journey**: Simply type the name of your desired country in the search bar.
-Click the "Search" button or press Enter.
+2. **Deep Dive**: Click on any country to unveil a treasure trove of information.
-View detailed information about the selected country.
+3. **Bookmarking Memories**: Loved a country?
+Click on the heart icon to add it to your favorites.
-Click the "Favorite" button to add the country to your favorites list.
+4. **Revisiting Memories**: Access your favorites anytime from the main menu.

 ### Technologies Used
 HTML: For structuring the web content.
 CSS: For styling and responsive design.